minio/docs/source/includes/common-minio-tiering.rst

    * - :mc-cmd:`DAYS <mc ilm add transition-days>`
      - The number of calendar days after which MinIO marks an object as eligible for transition.
+Specify the number of days as an integer, e.g. ``30`` for 30 days.

    * - :mc-cmd:`NONCURRENT_DAYS <mc ilm add noncurrentversion-transition-days>`
      - The number of calendar days after which MinIO marks a noncurrent object version as eligible for transition.
 MinIO specifically measures the time since an object *became* non-current instead of the object creation time.
+Specify the number of days as an integer, e.g. ``90`` for 90 days.

        Omit this value to ignore noncurrent object versions.